opentoonz/opentoonz_docs/source/editing_curves_and_numerical_columns.rst

 .. note:: The predefined function ``saw`` , ``wave``  and ``pulse``  use implicitly a variable independent from the frame number.
 You can provide explicitly a variable using the form: fun (var; argument...).

-.. tip:: **To set an interpolation based on an expression:**
+.. tip:: **To set an interpolation based on an Expression:**

     Do one of the following:

-    - Choose Expression from the dropdown menu available in the interpolation area of the function editor and click the Apply button.
+    - Choose **Expression** from the dropdown menu available in the Interpolation area of the Function Editor and click the **Apply** button.

-    - Right-click the curve you want to set the transformation for, and choose Expression Interpolation from the menu that opens.
+    - Right-click the curve segment you want to set the transformation for, and choose **Expression Interpolation** from the menu that opens.

 .. tip:: **To set the expression:**

-    1. Type the expression in the interpolation area of the function editor.
+    1. Type the expression in the Interpolation area of the Function Editor.
 As you type, if the syntax is recognized, a menu automatically opens suggesting you the possible terms.

-    2. Press Enter to submit the expression and check its syntax.
+    2. Press **Enter** to submit the expression and check its syntax.

     3. If the expression refers to a movement, change the unit if needed.

-    4. Press the Apply button to apply the desired change.
+    4. Press the **Apply** button to apply the desired change.

 .. tip:: **To select a suggested term:**

     Do one of the following:

-    - Use the Up Arrow and Down Arrow keys to select the term in the menu that opens, then press Enter.
+    - Use the **Up Arrow** and **Down Arrow** keys to select the term in the menu that opens, then press **Enter**.

     - Click the term in the menu that opens.

     .. note:: When selecting a term with the Arrow keys a tooltip box displays the term correct syntax.

 .. _using_transformation_references:

 Using Transformation References
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-It is possible to use in expressions references to any object, effect or Plastic vertex transformation.
+It is possible to use in expressions references to any *object*, *effect* or *Plastic vertex* transformation.
 In this way, expressions can be used to create relationships between different transformations belonging to different items that can be of any of the aforementioned types.

 The syntax to create a reference to an object transformation is the following:

 ``object.transformation``

-where ``object``  is the ID name of a camera, column, pegbar or the table, as can be read in the stage and FX schematic nodes tooltips, and ``transformation`` can be any of its available transformations.
+where ``object``  is the ID name of a *camera*, *column*, *pegbar* or the *table*, as can be read in the Stage and FX Schematic nodes' tooltips; and ``transformation`` can be any of its available transformations.

 For example ``camera1.ns``  refers to the N/S position of the Camera1.